Menu

 Maths

-The children will have fun this term engaging in a variety of hands-on maths lessons.
-They have the opportunity to use things like counters, tens frames, scales, measuring snakes and other resources to help secure and develop their mathematical understanding.
-The children will be challenged with reasoning and problem solving tasks to help deepen their understanding of concepts.
+Maths lessons will be fun, practical and, as much as possible, practical.
+The children will have the opportunity to use things like counters, tens frames, scales, measuring snakes and other resources to help secure and develop their mathematical understanding.
+The children will also be challenged with reasoning and problem solving tasks to help deepen their understanding of concepts.

 Science

-In Science this term, we will be learning all about animals including humans.
-The children will be taught about 5 animal categories; mammals, amphibians, reptiles, birds and fish.
-We will explore the diets of some animals to establish whether they are a herbivores, carnivores or omnivores too.
-When learning about humans we will discuss what makes us different to other animals and learn specifically about our 5 senses and the body parts that they are related too.
+In Science, we will be learning all about animals including humans.
+The children will be taught about the five animal categories - mammals, amphibians, reptiles, birds and fish.
+We will also explore the diets of some animals to establish whether they are herbivores, carnivores or omnivores.
+When learning about humans we will discuss what makes us different to other animals and learn specifically about our five senses and the body parts that they are related to.

 The children will also begin to explore seasonal change, specifically Summer to Autumn.
 This is something we continue to do throughout the school year as the seasons change.
 The focus will be on naming the different seasons, knowing what months the seasons happen in, knowing how we would dress during the different seasons and identifying signs of change from one season to the next; including what happens to the trees/plants, what different animals do and how the weather changes.